top of page

 In 2004, The Tres Palmas Marine Reserve was established in a successful community effort led by Surfrider Rincón and local community leaders.

 “Since its creation, the coalition that protects this reserve has worked tirelessly to ensure its preservation,” said Héctor Varela-Velez, the head of Surfrider Foundation’s Puerto Rico Chapter.
+Over the years, educational signs have been installed to raise awareness about the importance of ecosystems for visitors and residents to understand why the area needs protection.

 Bosque La Armonia

-Beach, an area that was once mostly mud.
+Inspired by the success of Tres Palmas, Rincón set out to protect more of their environment and created the Bosque La Armonia, adjacent to the beach between Indicators and Maria's Beach, an eroded area that was once filled with mostly mud.
 Over the past decade, the community has worked to reforest the area.
-It includes spaces “adopted” by local businesses that donate money to pay for the maintenance of the plants there.
+It includes spaces “adopted” by local businesses that donate money to pay for the maintenance of the plants.

 “This ecosystem here, it’s really beautiful and it protects the coast.
-And they want to destroy it,” said Ramoncito Diaz Zambrana, a local surfer and activist fighting to protect Rincon’s coast.
-They’ve created natural paths for pedestrians and implemented nature-based solutions such as stone water pools to reduce sediment runoff that damages Maria’s Beach and, ultimately, the marine reserve.
+And they want to destroy it,” said Ramoncito Diaz Zambrana, a local surfer and activist fighting to protect Rincón’s coast.

 The Project’s Dangerous Design

-Across Puerto Rico, many coastal development plans similar to the current project in Rincon have failed.
+Across Puerto Rico, many coastal development plans similar to the proposed bike path in Rincón have failed.
 Pedestrian paths in Arecibo, San Juan, Pinones, Isabella, and Agudilla have suffered damage from erosion and climate impacts.
-The same thing would happen sooner or later in Rincon.

-During big swells, hurricanes, and storms, the trees and vegetation along the coast offer protection from flooding and erosion.
-They prevent the ocean from coming into the streets, and with their removal, the coastline will no longer be protected and the bike path will be at risk of destruction during these storms.
+During big swells, hurricanes, and other tropical storms, the trees and vegetation along the coast offer protection from flooding and erosion.

 “During the celebration of the 20th anniversary of the marine reserve, the mayor said he wanted to support.
 But now?
-Nothing,” said Varela-Velez
+Nothing,” said Varela-Velez.

 “You don’t have to mess with the shoreline and the coast.
 There are alternatives,” said Varela-Velez.